linode/docs/docs/websites/cms/update-and-secure-drupal-8-on-ubuntu.md

 description: 'This guide will show you how to update and secure an installation of Drupal 8 CMS on your Linode running Ubuntu or Debian.'
 keywords: 'drupal,cms,apache,php,content management system,drupal 8,update'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
-modified: Friday, April 8, 2016
+modified: 'Wednesday, May 11, 2016'
 modified_by:
     name: Edward Angert
-published: 'Friday, April 8, 2016'
+published: 'Wednesday, May 11, 2016'
 title: Update and Secure Drupal 8 on Ubuntu or Debian
 ---

 Drupal 8 is the latest version of the popular [Drupal](https://www.drupal.org/) content management system.
-While a simple incremental update feature is planned for version 8.1, manual updates are currently required.
+While a simple incremental update feature is included in version 8.1, manual core updates are required for all preceding versions.
 This guide demonstrates how to manually install an incremental Drupal 8 update on your Linode.
 This guide assumes you have a functional Drupal 8 installation running on Apache and Debian or Ubuntu.

 ## Before You Begin